Why won't the app play or record sound?

 My child has impaired hearing, how can I make the sound louder?

 The built-in speaker in most mobile devices isn't very loud.
 We recommend connecting your device to a pair of portable speakers - there are many models available, some are sold on the Apple Store.
-Beware speakers only costing around £10 - you may be disappointed by the volume and sound quality - we suggest trying or reading reviews before buying.
+Beware of cheap speakers - you may be disappointed by the volume and sound quality - we suggest trying or reading reviews before buying.

 Alternatively, we find connecting to a Hi-Fi system works well - you would typically need a cable with a 3.5mm (1/8") stereo jack plug at one end and 2 phono plugs at the other end.